 Let’s turn our attention to some important concepts or jargon that members of The Graph community need to understand.
 How would you describe what a subgraph is?

-Right?
-So subgraphs are, more on the developer side, a subgraph is basically the way to define how we would like to process data from a blockchain.
-So if we have dApp, for example, Uniswap is an easy example, Uniswap is a decentralized exchange where you can exchange one token for another token, and various other things.
-So, the purpose of this: If uniswap, or subgraph, might be to list out all of the prices for all of these tokens to spot prices, right?
-How much would you pay for this specific token at this specific time?
-And The Graph allows you to do that without any requirement to own servers, right?
-So the Uniswap developers don’t own any servers to process the data, they simply come to The Graph.
-And they use the Uniswap subgraph via an API or web API to get that information.
-And the subgraph, all the subgraph is doing, is instructing the Indexers how we want to process and present that data.
+So subgraphs are more on the developer side.
+A subgraph is basically a way to define how we would like to process data from a blockchain.
+So if we have an app, for example, Uniswap is an easy example.
+Uniswap is a decentralized exchange where you can exchange one token for another token and various other things.
+So the purpose of a Uniswap or subgraph might be to list out all of the prices for all of these tokens, the spot prices, how much would you pay for this specific token at this specific time.
+And The Graph allows you to do that without any requirement to own servers.
+So the Uniswap devs don’t own any servers that process the data.
+They simply come to The Graph and they use the Uniswap subgraph via an API, a web API to get that information.
+And the subgraph, all the subgraph is doing is instructing the Indexers, how we want to process and present that data.

 At the time of this recording, it seems like there’s a lot more we can expect when it comes to the curation services and the work of Curators.

 How should we think about who the consumers of The Graph are?
-For example, is that the dApp developers?
-Or is it those that use the dApps?
+For example, is it the dapp developers or is it those that use the dapps?

-So we defined what a subgraph is, we’ve talked a little bit about what Curators do, and we’ve identified who the consumers are.
-Now we should talk about Indexers, which is what you happen to be.
+So we defined what a subgraph is.
+We’ve talked a little bit about what Curators do and we’ve identified who the consumers are.
+Now we should talk about Indexers, which you happen to be.
 So what can you tell us about the operations of being an Indexer at The Graph?

 Let’s turn our attention to the relationship between Indexers and Delegators.
 How should we think about that relationship?